mph-/lcapy/doc/expressions.rst

 -------------

 If Lcapy does not have a method defined but the underlying SymPy expression does, the SymPy method is used.
-For example,
+For example:

 - `diff()`